paige-chang/Music-Recommendation-System/README.md

   <img width="460" height="300" src=other/music.gif>
 </p>

-#Maybe add some more description here.
-Is the model deployed?
-Where can I find it?
-Address some technical questions? performance?

 ## Description
 MusicBox is my project as an AI fellow at Insight Data Science.
 The goal of the project is to build a new generation of recommendation system that learns sequential patterns of user behavior using reinforcement learning.
-You can read more about the project at my [blog](https://medium.com/@paige.c.chang/music-box-8576d5d1233d).
+You can read more about the project at [my blog](https://medium.com/@paige.c.chang/music-box-8576d5d1233d).

 ## Data
 Spotify releases this dataset in the Sequential Skip Prediction Challenge.
 As the dataset is very large (e.g. 130 million listening sessions), I will not store it here on github.
 If you are interested, please check out their website [https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).